• Skip to primary navigation

 Roast chicken is delicious.
 But sometimes you don't have the hours it takes to cook it low and slow in the oven.

-For busy nights where I need to get dinner on the table for my family fast, I love to serve a whole chicken that I picked up at the grocery store.
+For busy nights when I need to get dinner on the table for my family fast, I love to serve a whole chicken that I picked up at the grocery store.
 But plain old chicken can be boring.

 I'll show you how to jazz up rotisserie chicken with lemon, leeks and thyme.